nerwuuus/portfolio-projects/README.md

 This branch includes a selection of files/reports I made while completing Alex The Analyst's Bootcamp on YouTube.
-I focused on SQL, Tableau and Power BI.
+I focused on Tableau and Power BI.

-**SQL**

-I used PostgreSQL (Alex The Analyst used MySQL Workbench).

 **Tableau**